jkenton/data_analysis/Business Task and Stakeholders.md

 If a future analysis is undertaken regarding the begin- and end-points of the ride segments, a method must be created to deal with this substantial volume of missing data.

+Another significant concern with the data was a substantial drop noted in the May data set related to casual Thursday bikers.